W. D. M. Bell: First World War

-At the outbreak of the First World War, Bell was hunting in the French Congo and immediately headed back to England and began to learn to fly.
+At the outbreak of the First World War, Bell was hunting in the French Congo, but immediately returned to England and began to learn to fly.
 He enlisted in the Royal Flying Corps, becoming a reconnaissance pilot in Tanganyika (present day Tanzania).
-It is reputed that in the early days he sometimes flew without an observer so that he could take pot-shots at the enemy with his hunting rifle.
+It is reported that in the early days he sometimes flew without an observer so that he could take pot-shots at the enemy with his hunting rifle.
 Later, he became a Flight Commander in Europe, flying Bristol Fighters.

 Bell was the first in his squadron (No. 47) to score an air victory when he shot down a German two-seater aircraft over Salonika on 23 December 1916.
 He shot down a German Albatross fighter with a single shot, after which his machine gun jammed, and once shot an aircraft down with a machine gun that did not have its sights aligned with the bore.
 With his observer Lieutenant Robert Mainwaring Wynne-Eyton, Captain Bell shot down a French SPAD by mistake, although the French pilot survived unscathed.

 Bell was mentioned in dispatches for the first time in 1916.
 By the end of the war he had received this distinction five times.
 He was awarded the Military Cross in June 1916 which was presented by General Smuts, and received a bar to his MC for service in Greece and France.
 Bell was discharged in April 1918 for medical reasons (stated on his discharge papers as 'nervous asthma') and was permitted to retain his rank of captain.